PURPLE STAR SCHOOL

 Ohio National Guard’s Family Readiness Program - This program provides information and tools for Ohio families, including educational resources, youth camps and recreational opportunities.

-Army OneSource - Army OneSource, Army Child, Youth and School (CYS) Services works with parents, students and schools to mitigate the challenges resulting from children switching school systems because of family relocation or deployment of a parent.
+Army OneSource - Army OneSource, Army Child, Youth, and School (CYS) Services works with parents, students, and schools to mitigate the challenges resulting from children switching school systems due to family relocation or the deployment of a parent.

 Touching Base - Touching Base is a quarterly U.S. Department of Education newsletter for the military community.